pilarcode/textual-web-lab/README.md

 # Textual-web Lab
-This is a lab to experiment with Textual Web library.
+This is a lab to experiment with Textual Web library to know how to convert a CLI app into a Web app.